AdguardTeam/AdguardKnowledgeBase/13.technical-support/06.HAR/docs.en.md

 Click the Network tab.
 Find the round button in the upper left corner of the tab.
 It should be red.
 If it is gray, click it to start recording.
-Save the Save Log box (Save Log).
+Save the Save Log box (Preserve Log).
-To remove unnecessary data in the header, click on the crossed out circle icon.
+To remove unnecessary data in the header, click on the crossed out circle icon( Clear button).
 Reproduce the error.
-Save as HAR table with contents (Save as HAR file with data)
+Save as HAR table with contents click on RMB (Save as HAR file with data)

 <a id="Firefox"></a>
 ## Firefox